 - $10,000 for luxury properties

-After you paid the booking fee, you’ll receive a booking number, which means that you’ll be in the list of ‘First buyers’, and have priority when the first sales event is launched within a near future.
+After you receive a booking number and you’ll be on the list of the ‘first buyers’.
+Persons on the list of ‘first buyers’ have priority when the first sales event is launched later on.

-You can cancel the booking and get back your money at any time, for any reason, or for no reason at all (and that’s why it’s called a refundable booking).
+You can cancel the booking and get back your money at any time, for any reason, or for no reason at all, hence its name “refundable booking fee”.

-At this stage, you don’t need a Vietnamese bank account.
-But keep in mind that in case you want a refund of the booking fee later, the fee can only be transferred to a Vietnamese bank account.
-Hence, sooner or later you’d better open one.
+At this stage, you don’t need a Vietnamese bank account yet.
+However, if you want a refund of the booking fee later, the fee can only be transferred to a Vietnamese bank account.

 4. Attend the official sales event